elmtree-askmo/cloudcannon-app/content/learn/nursing/what-is-the-relationship-between-selfconcept-and-personal-growth.md

 url: /learn/nursing/questions/what-is-the-relationship-between-selfconcept-and-personal-growth
 score: -1.0
 related_article1:
-    id: 169812
+    id: 169811
-    title: What are effective ways to receive and respond to feedback for personal growth?
+    title: >-
+        How can reflection models be applied to enhance professional values?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-effective-ways-to-receive-and-respond-to-feedback-for-personal-growth
+    url: /learn/nursing/questions/how-can-reflection-models-be-applied-to-enhance-professional-values
 related_article2:
-    id: 169808
+    id: 169811
-    title: What strategies can be used to build strong interpersonal relationships?
+    title: >-
+        How can reflection models be applied to enhance professional values?
     subject: Nursing
-    url: /learn/nursing/questions/what-strategies-can-be-used-to-build-strong-interpersonal-relationships
+    url: /learn/nursing/questions/how-can-reflection-models-be-applied-to-enhance-professional-values
 related_article3:
-    id: 169818
+    id: 169819
-    title: What techniques can be used for self-assessment to identify personal strengths?
+    title: >-
+        How does self-awareness affect decision-making processes?
     subject: Nursing
-    url: /learn/nursing/questions/what-techniques-can-be-used-for-selfassessment-to-identify-personal-strengths
+    url: /learn/nursing/questions/how-does-selfawareness-affect-decisionmaking-processes
 related_article4:
-    id: 169814
+    id: 169823
-    title: What steps can be taken to enhance cultural competence?
+    title: >-
+        What is the role of self-reflection in personal growth and development?
     subject: Nursing
-    url: /learn/nursing/questions/what-steps-can-be-taken-to-enhance-cultural-competence
+    url: /learn/nursing/questions/what-is-the-role-of-selfreflection-in-personal-growth-and-development
 related_article5:
-    id: 169807
+    id: 169823
-    title: How does managing emotions impact decision making?
+    title: >-
+        What is the role of self-reflection in personal growth and development?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-managing-emotions-impact-decision-making
+    url: /learn/nursing/questions/what-is-the-role-of-selfreflection-in-personal-growth-and-development
 ---

 &nbsp;